Fogueres d'Alacant: Beauties

-Since a Beauty is the representative of a particular commission, there are near 90 Beauties and so many Infantile Beauties in Alicante.
+Since a Beauty is the representative of a particular commission, there are near 90 Beauties and so many Young Beauties in Alicante.
 A Beauty can have two or four Honour Ladies in her commission.

 There are certain Honour Ladies for the whole city.
-The Beauty of the Fire (Bellea del Foc) is the queen of the festival in all the city and there are also six Ladies of the Fire (Dames del Foc).
+The Beauty of the Fire (Bellea del Foc) is the queen of the festival in all the city, who is always accompanied by the six Ladies of the Fire (Dames del Foc).

 Clothes

 There are three types of traditional clothes:

 Novia Alicantina (Alicantinian Bride): the costume that Beauties and Honour Ladies wear.
 It is made up of: